brabin10/StudentApplication/README.md

-# View System System repo for details
+# View StudentSystem repo for details